xvitaly/srcrepair/docs/source/cleanup.rst

 With tools, presented on this page, you can resolve most of the known Steam and Source Engine games issues.
 Also you can clean up garbage, accumulated in game on regular daily use.

-.. index:: troubleshooting, blob files cleanup, registry entries cleanup
+.. index:: blob files cleanup, registry entries cleanup
 .. _cleanup-troubleshooting:

 Troubleshooting and recovery